How Cities Can Combat the Dangerous Combination of Extreme Heat and COVID

 “COVID, and Amazon to some extent, [have] shuttered America’s shopping malls,” says Jonathan Parfrey, executive director of the Los Angeles-based nonprofit Climate Resolve.
 “In years past, malls have served as unofficial cooling centers.
 Today, they’re no longer an option.”

 Post Offices have long been a go-to spot to cool down, but the Trump administration has blocked crucial USPS funding.
 Many libraries did a slow reopen after the virus first came to U.S. shores, with fewer open hours and extra cleaning.
 But soon after, some, like the branches in Queens, New York, were forced to re-close as Tropical Storm Isaias made landfall.
-In nearby New Jersey, at the Jersey City Free Public Library, after a few weeks of improvised services like curbside delivery, many branches closed again due to power outages from the storm.
+In nearby New Jersey, at the Jersey City Free Public Library, after a few weeks of improvised services like curbside delivery, one of the ten branches closed again due to power outages from the storm.
+The other nine provided emergency response, opening their doors to patrons to charge devices and use public computers.

 Moving Targets

-Note: CORRECTION: This article was updated at 10:24 a.m. on Sept.
-8, 2020, to reflect that during the extended power outage from Tropical Storm Isaias, the Jersey City Free Public Library only closed one of its branches rather than many.
-Read our corrections policy here.